 |Is--as 'twere--born so.||I put in the dashes because they emphasize the fact that Bertram is greatly qualifying Helen's "noble birth."
 She wasn't born noble, and he can't forget that.|

 Well, why not?
 In the morality play, Parolles and Helena, bad angel and good angel, struggle for Bertram's soul.
 Shakespeare always took care to write about human beings, not abstractions or mathematical constructs (which I am sometimes guilty of).
-It was easy for him to see the logic of changing Parolles desire for Bertram into a sexual one (as Helena's of course is).2999.
-Kicky-wicky: Signet agrees with Partridge that the term derives from the French quelque chose (= "something") and adds that it probably has an obscene meaning as a derogatory term for the female genitalia.
-Such an explanation would certainly suit Parolles' nature; see below
+It was easy for him to see the logic of changing Parolles desire for Bertram into a sexual one (as Helena's of course is).213.
+If the actor followed the Folio text exactly, he'd have to say "tooth wars," which, I promise you, would confuse the audience.
+So I suggest you say "to the wars," and never mind scholarship.
+See footnote below.

 Anybody with any kind of prurient mind can guess that Parolles' excitement at having beaten Helena, the good angel, and going off with Bertram to Italy à deux has aroused Parolles sexually.
 The balls are Parolles' testicles (this meaning dates from 1325, according to the OED).
 The noise is like matter, which OED says can mean "pus" (and Shakespeare uses it so in LLL III.1.116), except in this case noise means semen.
-That which is hard is Bertram's situation, but also Parolles' penis.
+That which is hard is Bertram's situation, but also Parolles' penis.219.
+Shakespeare tries always to write the way people talk--though most of us are seldom in the violently dramatic situations in which his characters find themselves.
+I' th' is Lavatch's slangy pronunciation of "in the."
+If you found this written in verse, you'd have to say it as "ith" to make the line scan.

 Neither Partridge nor the OED lists noise with the definition I have just used, which makes me either an Intrepid Scholar or a Great Scoundrel, but all notoriety is good.